 Experiment.
 That’s a great way to discover which message most resonates with users at different stages of their decision journey, and which purchase paths convert prospects at the highest rate.

-Learning and Learned campaigns are a great approach.
-Evaluate the larger performance opportunity with a channel or vendor based on the Learned campaigns, and avoid the temptation to have the Learned campaigns pay for the Learning during the same test period.
+Evaluate the larger performance opportunity with a channel or vendor based on your learned campaigns, and avoid the temptation to have the learned campaigns pay for the learning during the same test period.

 Not necessarily.